 Contact: jenmurvin@gmail.com

-Jen is an Assistant Professor of English at Missouri State University (2009-present), where she teaches creative writing in the areas of fiction, nonfiction, graphic narrative, form and theory of prose, literary publication, and literature.
+Jen is an Associate Professor of English and Assistant Department Head at Missouri State University (2009-present), where she teaches creative writing in the areas of fiction, nonfiction, graphic narrative, form and theory of prose, literary publication, and literature.
 She is also a faculty member at the Solstice Low-Residency MFA in Creative Writing.
 She teaches for the nonprofit community writing workshop River Pretty Writers Retreat held twice annually in Tecumseh, Missouri.
 Jen holds an MA in English from Missouri State University and an MFA in Creative Writing from Pacific University in Forest Grove, Oregon.

 Jennifer Murvin is available as a visiting writer for readings, craft talks, and workshops.
 Her genres include fiction, nonfiction, and graphic narrative.
 She has been a visiting writer to several universities, high school arts programs, and community writing groups/arts organizations.